YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A safe package should also be able to change.
 If the in person examination shows weaker donor capacity, a safer clinic should be willing to reduce the graft number, raise the hairline, stage the crown, delay surgery, or even advise against surgery.
 If the package only moves in one direction toward more grafts and faster payment, the patient is not being protected.

-What Are the Main Disadvantages Patients Should Not Ignore?
+Disadvantages Patients Should Not Ignore

 The main disadvantage is that clinic quality is not easy to judge from outside the country.
 A patient may see strong branding, heavy advertising, celebrity style content, a large number of reviews, or many impressive results and assume that the surgery is also carefully supervised.
 That assumption can be dangerous.